BerriAI/litellm/docs/my-website/docs/token_usage.md

 # Completion Token Usage & Cost
 By default LiteLLM returns token usage in all completion requests ([See here](https://litellm.readthedocs.io/en/latest/output/))

-However, we also expose 3 public helper functions to calculate token usage across providers:
+However, we also expose 4 public helper functions to calculate token usage across providers:

 - `token_counter`: This returns the number of tokens for a given input - it uses the tokenizer based on the model, and defaults to tiktoken if no model-specific tokenizer is available.

 - `cost_per_token`: This returns the cost (in USD) for prompt (input) and completion (output) tokens.
 It utilizes our model_cost map which can be found in `__init__.py` and also as a [community resource](https://github.com/BerriAI/litellm/blob/main/model_prices_and_context_window.json).

 - `completion_cost`: This returns the overall cost (in USD) for a given LLM API Call.
 It combines `token_counter` and `cost_per_token` to return the cost for that query (counting both cost of input and output).

+- `get_max_tokens`: This returns a dictionary for a given model name, with it's max_tokens, input_cost_per_token and output_cost_per_token

 ## Example Usage